oglis22/Analytic/README.md

 ## Deployment

-To deploy this project run
+To deploy this project run <br>

+Create a discord bot at https://discord.com/developers/ <br>
+Paste your bot token in token.json <br>
+Change username, password and secert in creds.json <br> <br>

+Than run

 ```bash
   git clone https://github.com/oglis22/Analytic